-A student may be dismissed for academic deficiencies:
+At the discretion of the Dean, a student may be dismissed for academic deficiencies:

-- a. if he/she meets the criteria for probation in any two semesters or terms of enrollment (including summer, if enrolled); the semesters or terms need not be consecutive; - b. if he/she is not able to meet the Junior College's standards for progression; - c. if he/she fails to achieve a required minimum grade in a required course within the permitted number of attempts; - d. if he/she has not fulfilled probation requirements from the previous semester or term; - e. if he/she demonstrates continued disregard for academic integrity.
+- a. if he/she meets the criteria for probation in any two semesters of enrollment (including summer, if enrolled); the semesters need not be consecutive; - b. if he/she is not able to meet the Junior College's standards for progression; - c. if he/she fails to achieve a required minimum grade in a required course within the permitted number of attempts: - d. if he/she has not fulfilled probation requirements from the previous semester; - e. if he/she demonstrates continued disregard for academic integrity.